amplience/dc-integration-stylitics/docs/automation.md

 ### Account

-This automation comes with a dropdown and selector for some demo accounts from stylitics to get you up and running fast and test a technical implementation and rendering in your application.
+This automation comes with a dropdown and selector for some demo accounts from Stylitics to get you up and running fast and test a technical implementation and rendering in your application.

-If you are a stylitics customer, will have different account(s) that you are using.
+If you are a Stylitics customer, will have different account(s) that you are using.

 If you have already automated in you can either re-automate with changes, or simply change in the Amplience Dynamic Content UI.